Degree RequirementMSN or DNP

-What Is a Neonatal Nurse Practitioner (NNP)?
+What is a Neonatal Nurse Practitioner (NNP)?

 A neonatal nurse practitioner (NNP) is a highly skilled, highly educated advanced practice registered nurse (APRN) who is responsible for providing specialized care to newborn infants who are experiencing a broad range of acuity and states of health, including prematurity, low birth weight, infections, genetic disorders, congenital heart abnormalities, and respiratory problems.
 Neonatal nurse practitioners should also be well versed in the diagnoses of other health conditions.
 NNPs care for neonates who require constant attention and frequently act as primary caregivers to premature or ill newborn infants.
 Neonatal nurse practitioners can often be found working in intensive care units, delivery rooms, emergency rooms, and specialty clinics.
 In spite of the fact that neonatal nurse practitioners work under the instruction of a neonatologist physician or neonatal fellow, NNPs assume absolute responsibility for their patients' health, employing judgment when required to evaluate, consider, diagnose, and commence medical procedures.